Skip to Content

 Wat Plai Laem is another Buddhist temple not too far away from the Big Buddha.
 This temple features a massive statue of Guanyin, who is the Goddess of Mercy and Compassion, and one of a fat laughing Chinese Buddha that represents wealth.

-Prefer to go on a guided tour?
-The Koh Samui: Original Discovery Tour will bring you to the temples plus the other natural highlights of Koh Samui, and at $30 per person it’s highly affordable.
+▶️ Prefer to go on a guided tour?
+The Koh Samui: Half-Day Island Highlights Tour with Hotel Pickup will bring you to the major temples, breathtaking viewpoints, and other natural highlights of Koh Samui, such as the Na Muang Waterfalls, the Grandmother Rocks, and the mummified monk.
+Plus, it’s super affordable! ➥ BOOK IT HERE

 READ ALSO: 8 Best Day Trips From Koh Samui